shystruk/backToTop-button-plugin/README.md

 Thats all!
 Refresh your page and see result.
 Properties
 ============================
+### coordinate: ' '
+this property is responsible of method [.scrollTop](http://api.jquery.com/scrollTop/)(coordinate) - An integer indicating the new position to set the scroll bar to.<br/>
+The vertical scroll position is the same as the number of pixels that are hidden from view above the scrollable area.
+> Default: 0

+### time: ' '
+this plugin use method [.animate](http://api.jquery.com/animate/) and it has **time** for

 ### left: ' '
 you may allocate your button for left direction;
 > Examples: left: '10px'.